While it can be tempting to make a blanket statement and say that all cameras work on every flash, it’s not completely accurate.

 While you will be able to trigger the flash whenever you take an exposure, you may be losing out on some features.

-TTL stands for ‘through the lens’ and it is likely you won’t be able to access these features if you are using a non proprietary flash, unless it is a third party flash which is specifically designed for that body.
+TTL stands for ‘through the lens’ and it is likely you won’t be able to access these features if you are using a non-proprietary flash.

 For example, a Nikon flash on a Canon body would let you shoot with manual flash, but probably won’t allow you to use TTL features.

-On the other hand, a Yongnuo flash which is specifically made for Canon bodies should let you use TTL features as Yongnuo makes specific off camera flashes for different brands.
+On the other hand, a Yongnuo flash specifically made for Canon bodies should let you use TTL features on Canon DSLRs as Yongnuo makes specific off-camera flashes for different brands.

 But that same Yongnuo flash for the Canon body may only have manual capabilities on a Nikon body.